Mason–Dixon line: Geography of the line

 The Maryland–Pennsylvania boundary is an east–west line with an approximate mean latitude of 39°43′20″ N (Datum WGS 84).
-In reality, the east-west Mason–Dixon line is not a true straight line in the geometric sense, but is instead a series of many adjoining line segments, following a path between latitude 39°43′15″ N and 39°43′23″ N.
+In reality, the east-west Mason–Dixon line is not a true straight line in the geometric sense, but is instead a polygonal chain, a series of many adjoining line segments, following a path between latitude 39°43′15″ N and 39°43′23″ N.

 The surveyors also extended the boundary line 40 miles west of Maryland's western boundary, into territory that was still in dispute between Pennsylvania and Virginia, though this was contrary to their original charter.
-Mason and Dixon's survey was finished on October 9, 1767, about 31 miles east of what is now Pennsylvania's southwest corner.
+Mason and Dixon's survey was finished on October 19, 1767, about 31 miles east of what is now Pennsylvania's southwest corner.
+Where the surveyors finished their survey became known as the Mason and Dixon Survey Terminal Point.

 In 1774, commissioners from Pennsylvania and Virginia met to negotiate their boundary, which at the time involved Pennsylvania's southern border west of Maryland and its entire western border.
 Both sides agreed that Pennsylvania's grant made its western border a tracing of the course of the Delaware River, displaced five degrees (approximately 265 miles) to the west.
 And both sides thought this would place Fort Pitt in Virginia territory (in fact it would not have).
 With that in mind, the governor of Pennsylvania argued that, despite the agreement reached with Maryland, Pennsylvania's southern border west of Maryland was still the 39th parallel, about 50 miles south of the Mason–Dixon line.
 Negotiations continued for five years, with a series of proposed lines.
 In the end, a compromise was reached: the Mason–Dixon line would be extended west to a point five degrees west of the Delaware River.
 To compensate Pennsylvania for the claimed territory lost, its western boundary would be run due north rather than copying the course of the Delaware River.

 The Mason–Dixon line was marked by stones every mile 1 miles and "crownstones" every 5 miles, using stone shipped from England.
 The Maryland side says "(M)" and the Delaware and Pennsylvania sides say "(P)".

-Crownstones include the two coats of arms.
-Today, while a number of the original stones are missing or buried, many are still visible, resting on public land and protected by iron cages.
+Crownstones included both coats of arms.

+Many of the original stones are still visible, resting on public land and protected by iron cages; a number have gone missing or were buried.
+For an interactive map of each currently found stone.